Scrumptious and Homemade Fresh Tomato Soup Recipe

 Night insects broke out in spontaneous chorus across the darkening landscape of La Yarada.
 I plopped down beneath a fig tree and glanced wearily at the rosy horizon.
 How would I muster the energy to get home?
 After trudging across fields all day long, my strength was failing me.
 As I imagined bedding down in the field for the night, Juana approached.
 With a smile on her face, she dropped a box of tomatoes next to me.
 "Fresh from the garden.
 Enjoy!" she said simply.

 Nestled in the fertile coastal area of Southern Peru, La Yarada is known for fresh produce: figs, tomatoes, watermelons, pears, and olives.
 Despite my exhaustion, I managed a smile and warm thank you.
 "Until we meet again," replied Juana.

 I strained to lift the box, which must have weighed over ten pounds.
-My mind began to race with the possibilities: homemade Mexican salsa, pico de gallo, Italian spaghetti sauce. . .
+My mind began to race with the possibilities: homemade Mexican salsa, pico de gallo, Italian spaghetti sauce . . . the possibilities were truly endless.
 By the time we arrived home and staggered through the front door, we had to settle for fresh tomato sandwiches.
 A good night's rest renewed our spirits.
 At my husband's urging, I decided to whip up a batch of homemade tomato soup.

-- 6 lbs/3 kilos fresh tomatoes, about 10 cups peeled (or 3-28 ounce cans whole tomatoes, peeled)
+- 6 pounds or 3 kilos fresh tomatoes, about 10 cups peeled (or 3-28 ounce cans whole tomatoes, peeled)